Pure-Storage-Ansible/FlashArray-Collection/collections/ansible_collections/purestorage/flasharray/README.md

 # Pure Storage FlashArray Collection

-The Pure Storage FlashArray collection consists of the latest versions of the FlashArray modules and also includes support fro Cloud block Store
+The Pure Storage FlashArray collection consists of the latest versions of the FlashArray modules and also includes support for Cloud Block Store

+## Supported Platforms

+- Pure Storage FlashArray with Purity 4.6 or later
+- Certain modules and functionality require higher versions of Purity.
+Modules will inform you if your Purity version is not high enough to use a module.

+## Prerequisites

+- Ansible 2.9 or later
+- Pure Storage FlashArray system running Purity 4.6 or later
+- purestorage Python SDK 1.18 or higher
+- Python >=v2.7
+- netaddr

+## Idempotency

+All modules are idempotent with the exception of modules that change or set passwords.
+Due to security requirements exisitng passwords can be validated against and therefore will always be modified, even if there is no change.

-## Modules
+## Available Modules

 - purefa_alert - manage email alert settings on the FlashArray
 - purefa_arrayname - manage the name of the FlashArray